Guidance

 • access to other community-based services

 Ideally, RCCs should be in locations where people can access them easily.
-In the UK, some treatment providers and lived experience initiatives run public-facing social enterprises such as recovery cafes.
+In the UK, some treatment providers and lived experience initiatives run public-facing social enterprises such as recovery cafes, catering businesses and coffee vans.
 These centres and enterprises function not only to provide recovery support but also:

-• create job and volunteering opportunities for people in recovery to ‘give back’ by working in peer support roles
+• create meaningful activity opportunities for people in recovery to ‘give back’ and develop their skills, competencies and experience by volunteering or working in peer support and other roles

 • strengthen pathways into treatment, recovery support and other services